 Division of property is no small task.
 It may seem simple—you know what is yours and what is your spouse’s.
 However, in practice, it isn’t nearly that easy.
 Couples will get so focused on splitting up the big assets while forgetting about the small ones.
 The community property laws only add to the stress of divorce because there is always that possibility of losing what property you deem to be yours.
 If you are going through a divorce and need assistance with Texas community property laws, contact the Houston community property lawyers with Holmes, Diggs & Sadler today.
 We will work tirelessly to help you throughout this process.
-Contact us at (713) 802-1777, fill out a contact form on our website, or chat with us live on our website today
+Contact us at (713) 802-1777, or fill out a contact form on our website.

 Why Choose Holmes, Diggs & Sadler?

 A divorce is stressful.
 Trying to understand the legal nuances surrounding it makes it even more difficult.
 Without the proper knowledge, it is easy to receive less than you deserve in a divorce settlement.
 Community property is supposed to be based on equitability, but if you are unaware of any hidden assets your spouse may be keeping from you, you could be at risk at receiving less than you are entitled to.
 With an attorney supporting you through this process, they can find the true value of your estate and work towards getting you a fair amount.